 Direct Loan reconciliation is the process by which Direct Loan funds received and disbursed as recorded on the Department of Education’s (the Department’s) systems are reviewed and compared with a school’s internal records; AND

 - Discrepancies are identified and resolved

 - Reasons for remaining cash balances are documented

 Direct Loan reconciliation is a mandatory monthly process, as required under 34 CFR 685.300(b)(5).
 A school should reconcile all cash (drawdowns and refunds of cash) and disbursement records (actual disbursements and adjustments) with information in the COD System on an ongoing basis.

 There are two types of reconciliation, which can be performed separately or simultaneously during the month, including:

-This is the process where the business and financial aid offices compare the monthly financial aid office roster of scheduled disbursements to a monthly business office cash detail report that reflects funds drawn down and funds disbursed for the month.
+This is the process where the business and financial aid offices compare the monthly financial aid office roster of scheduled and actual disbursements in each office’s system to a monthly business office cash detail report that reflects funds drawn down and funds disbursed for the month.
 If discrepancies are found, the school must document and resolve them in a timely manner.

 The school compares its reconciled internal records to the Department’s records of funds received and returned, and loans originated and disbursed to students at the school.
 At a minimum, this reconciliation must be completed at least monthly to ensure that data is correct in all systems and that cash management and disbursement reporting timelines are being met.
 If you have completed the internal reconciliation first, the school will have fewer discrepancies to resolve when you perform this external reconciliation.
 The Department offers various tools to assist you with external reconciliation.
 For more information, see the attachment to this announcement.